K-Pragna/Login-Authentication/README.md

 1. Setting up Environment:
 #### Front-End
    - Create a folder of any name `Login-Authentication` and open it on VS Code.
-   - Check your path and run these commands to create an App using React in your folder.
+   - Check your path and run these commands in terminal to create an App using React in your folder.

 ```cmd
 npm init vite